Recommended children's booklists sorted by age or topic

 The Ultimate Football Heroes books score big with football-loving children in Key Stage 2.
 With over 50 books in the collections, these biographies tell the life story of a famous footballer, covering the journey from each player’s earliest childhood moments to their latest successes on the pitch and beyond.

 We’ve compiled a list of ten similar books for fans of Ultimate Football Heroes.
-Readers who enjoy discovering all the facts about real footballers might like Football School Star Players or Three Lionesses.
+Readers who enjoy discovering all the facts about football and real footballers might like The Big Book of Football or Unbelievable Football.
 If you want to get stuck into some gripping football-themed fiction, try Tom Palmer’s Football Academy series or I Am Lenny Brown.
 For interesting historical stories of footballers from the past, we recommend A Different Kind of Freedom or Respect: The Walter Tull Story.
-Children looking for a fun adventure series from a well-known football hero might like to try Marcus Rashford’s Breakfast Club Adventures.
+Children looking for inspirational books by well-known football heroes might like to try Marcus Rashford’s You Are a Champion, or Three Lionesses by Ella Toone, Georgia Stanway and Nikita Parris.
 For more ideas, you can also check out our list of children’s books about football.

 Browse the full list below of books for children looking for what to read next after Ultimate Football Heroes…